Advanced Engineering Applications Magnet

 • RECF Pre-Engineering and Robotics

-• FLENG - Florida Engineering
+• FLENG - Florida Engineering tied to PLTW Curriculum

 • FANUC Robotics Programmer/Operator